 Using Pine Straw and Mulch in the Northwest Atlanta Metro

 Both pine straw and mulch are excellent options for anyone’s landscaping needs.
 They can help landscaping beds retain moisture, prevent weeds, and minimize soil runoff.
 However, there are notable differences between the two.
-Homeowners in Acworth, GA or neighboring areas of northwest Georgia should understand these differences their respective benefits.
+Homeowners in Acworth, GA or neighboring areas of northwest metro should understand these differences, including the benefits.

 Benefits of Pine Straw